swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/comms-strategy.md

 ### Target audience for this document

 This document was originally written for [the core Carpentries team](http://carpentries.org/team), and has now been made available to our community.
 It is designed as a resource to be referenced regularly, rather than as literature to be studied once and archived after.

-### Glossary of terms

-**Communications Strategy**
-High-level considerations on what we want to do (and why) from a communications perspective.

-**Communications Plan**
-A specific set of activities to help carry out the communications strategy

-**Accessibility**
-Providing equitable access to all community opportunities, conversations, and content.

-**Assessment**
-Routinely collecting and analysing information to inform programmatic iterations.

-**Engage**
-reach out to, converse with, impart knowledge on, learn from, convince/influence

-**Equity**
-A commitment to identifying resources and processes that offer just treatment of community members, and that close demographic disparities in leadership roles and other spheres of organisational involvement.

-**Feedback**
-Comments, questions, concerns, suggestions, rebuttals et al on given topic

-**Inclusion**
-Active, intentional, and ongoing engagement with diverse communities to increase awareness, content knowledge, and understanding of the ways individuals interact within and change our organisation.

 ## Background